cado-security/product-help/docs/cado/discovery-import/gcp/engine-instance.md

 # How to Import a Google Compute Engine Instance

-The Cado platform supports the acquisition of Google Cloud Platform (GCP) Compute Engine instances.
-Follow these steps to import a GCP Compute instance into Cado:
+The / Forensic Acquisition and Investigation platform supports the acquisition of Google Cloud Platform (GCP) Compute Engine instances.
+Follow these steps to import a GCP Compute instance into / Forensic Acquisition and Investigation:

-1. **Select the GCP Project and Bucket**: Choose the GCP project and the storage bucket where the disk image will be uploaded before importing it into Cado.
+1. **Select the GCP Project and Bucket**: Choose the GCP project and the storage bucket where the disk image will be uploaded before importing it into / Forensic Acquisition and Investigation.

 2. **Select the Compute Instance**: Choose the specific GCP Compute instance that you need to import.